akneelanjan/Neelanjan_Task3/README.md

 ## Features
 * Can handle multiple clients.
-* The clients send any data to server ,the server recieves the data and and sorts it and sends back the sorted data to the respective client.
+* Each client sends any data to server ,the server recieves the data and and sorts it and sends back the sorted data to the respective client.
 * Multiple clients connect without using running multiple threads.